wilsonmar/wilsonmar.github.io/_posts/2019-03-29-cicd-pipeline.md

    PROTIP: Travis only runs builds on commits pushed only if there is a .travis.yml file in the repo.

-8. In the sample repo, the `.travis.yml` file specifies the language in the `pytest` script run by Travis, which uses the docker service:
+8. In the sample repo, the `.travis.yml` file specifies the language in the `pytest` script run by Travis:

    <pre>
 sudo: required